 If something is truly urgent, pick up the phone.
 Explain the situation.
 Ask for what you need.

-Failing that, your message is really, truly, deeply urgent, it is better to include a subject line such as: "URGENT: attached invoice needs your signature today, please."
-And don't do this either, unless it really, really, really is urgent.
+If your message is truly, deeply urgent, it is better to include a subject line such as: "URGENT: attached invoice needs your signature today, please."
+Use this sparingly.
 In many instances, your "urgent" email makes you look like a poor planner who waited until the last minute to send your message.

 I. Use "reply all" very rarely.

-When responding to an email, consider the subject, and decide who REALLY needs to see your reply.
-Using “Reply All” will quickly earn you a reputation as a "business spammer," and people will be annoyed by your emails.
+When responding to an email, consider the subject, and decide who really needs to see your reply.
+Using “Reply All” will quickly earn you a reputation as a "business spammer," and people will become annoyed by your emails.

 Do not include secondary recipients on your emails.
-It is extremely unprofessional and disrespectful to copy someone's VP or boss just because you want to emphasize the "urgency" of a message.
+It is unprofessional and disrespectful to copy someone's VP or boss because you want to emphasize the urgency of a message.
 Communicate clearly, directly, and when something is urgent, pick up the phone instead of using email.

 J. Do not use BC (blind copy) on email.
 Ever.
 Except in one very specific circumstance (which probably isn't your situation).

-Using the "bc" function on email is a VERY bad idea, with so many downsides that we recommend you never use it, unless you are sending an official email to a large listserv and you need to hide the list's send-to addresses due to privacy considerations.
+Using the "BC" function on email is just a bad idea.
+There are so many downsides that we recommend you never use it, unless you are sending an official email to a large listserv and you need to hide the list's send-to addresses to retain privacy.

-Do not use "bc" for individual emails.
-If you want someone other than the intended recipient to see an email message, be professional and forward the message to the secondary recipient, separately, with an explanation about why they are receiving the message separately.
-Using BC is a duplicitous, unprofessional practice and will tear down trust between you and your colleagues.
-It also tends to result in gossipy, back-channel conversations that serve no one.
+Instead of using "BC," if you want someone other than the listed recipient to see an email message, the professional approach is to forward the message to the secondary recipient, separately, with an explanation about why they are receiving the message separately.
+Using BC is perceived as a duplicitous, unprofessional practice and is likely to reduce trust between you and your colleagues.
+It also tends to result in gossipy, back-channel conversations that help no one.

 Still not convinced?
-Ask yourself what your true motives are for using "BC" rather than forwarding a message with an explanation:
+Ask yourself why you would use "BC," rather than forwarding a message with an explanation:

 - Are you avoiding having a difficult conversation with someone, when you really should be talking in person?
-Be a grown-up.
 Pick up the phone.

 - Are you trying to score points with your BC recipient?
 Don't use email for this.

-- Are you just being too lazy to forward your message with an explanation?
+- Are you not willing to take the time to forward your message with an explanation?
 Take the extra 60 seconds to forward and explain the message.

 - Do you "just want someone else to know, for the record"?
 Take the extra 60 seconds to forward and explain the message.

-- Do you think BC is the only way to get a message documented?
-It's not.
-Your email is time-stamped and saved in your "sent" folder indefinitely, and can always forwarded or printed.
+- Do you think BC is the best way to get a message documented?
+Your email is time-stamped and saved in your "sent" folder indefinitely, and can always be forwarded or printed.

-"Blind copy" literally means you are hiding something from your intended email recipient.
-Hiding things is unprofessional and risky.
+"Blind copy" literally means you are hiding something from your intended email recipient..

 - Your BC recipient(s) could forward your message.
 To anyone.
 Even the person you were trying to hide it from.

-- It is possible, even likely, that your BC recipient will not realize they were blind copied, and will reply to the message, which will make you look very bad.
+- It is possible that your BC recipient will not realize they were blind copied, and will reply to the message and copy someone else, which could be unpleasant.

-- It is possible your BC recipient might mention the email or its contents to unintended recipients in conversation.
+- Your BC recipient might mention the email or its contents to unintended recipients in conversation.

-- BC recipients might misinterpret the reason you used BC, and this can create misunderstandings, conflict, or other unnecessary problems.
+- BC recipients might misinterpret the reason you used BC.
+This can create misunderstandings and unintended conflict.

 - Email can live forever.
-Down the road, your BC emails could come back to haunt you.
+Your BC emails included.

 - BC emails are subject to the Freedom of Information Act, just as all other emails.
 If your emails are ever requested, it will be publicly known that you blind-copied people.

-Using "BC" makes you seem secretive and will easily gain you a reputation as a poor communicator who is either incompetent, lazy, or trying to hide your true motives.
+Using "BC" makes you seem secretive.
+Repeated use can gain you a reputation as a poor or untrustworthy communicator.

 Every email message you have ever sent, or ever will send, through the HFC system is saved.
 Even those you have deleted.
 This practice was adopted for legal reasons years ago, and will not change.